rodyonraskolnikov/Excel_Projects-Data_Analytics/Project_2 - Analysis/README.md

 #### 📥 Extract

-- I first used Power Query to extract the original data (`data_salary_all.xlsx`) and create two queries:
+- I began by utilizing Power Query to extract the original dataset from `data_salary_all.xlsx` and created two distinct queries:
-    - 🗃️ First one with all the data jobs information.
+  - 🗃️ **First Query:** Included comprehensive information on all data-related jobs.
-    - 🔧 The second listing the skills for each job ID.
+  - 🔧 **Second Query:** Focused on listing the skills associated with each unique job ID.
+  -
 #### 🔄 Transform

-- Then, I transformed each query by changing column types, removing unnecessary columns, cleaning text to eliminate specific words, and trimming excess whitespace.
+- Next, I refined each query by modifying column types to match the data format, removing irrelevant columns, sanitizing text to remove specific words, and trimming any extra whitespace for a cleaner dataset.
     - 📊 data_jobs_all

         ![2_Project_Analysis_Screenshot1.png](/0_Resources/Images/2_Project_Analysis_Screenshot1.png)